What is the Difference Between an Apprenticeship and a Traineeship?

 You want to get started in a trade career or trade-related industry.
 What do you choose, an apprenticeship or a traineeship, and is there a difference?

-The official term, Australian Apprenticeship, actually covers both apprenticeships and traineeships, which is why there can be some confusion.
-There are actually both similarities and differences between these two training options.
+The official term, Australian Apprenticeship, covers both apprenticeships and traineeships which is why there can be some confusion.
+There are both similarities and differences between these two training options.

 Let’s start with what they have in common: